Sunday, April 6, 2025

 Regular routines begin next week and while I don't enjoy the idea of the busyness that it brings, I feel rested and mostly prepared for the challenge that awaits.

-One thing that I realized as I thought about what to blog, was how it has changed over time.
 Originally, I started this blog to document and share my husband's cancer journey.
 When he decided he wanted to remain private and not share his details, I proceeded by sharing my point of view through our cancer journey.
 Writing is very therapeutic for me.

 Later it became somewhat of an attempt to share my reality of faith in life, but it lost some of its purpose and wasn't very cohesive.
 I'm not sure how much of my blog was for a larger audience and how much was simply helpful to myself.
 Only God knows what the future holds.